emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 needs to be different than rule 2
 -->

-While the cost of storage per gigabtye continues to decrease, the volume of data to be stored still has an impact on storage methods and locations: for large datasets, storage costs, transfer time, and computing costs can become substantial and there are trade offs among cost, information content, and accessibility.
- In general, larger data sets that are actively used in analysis should be stored on a disk that is attached to a computer rather than being moved around between analysis and storage.
---- this can become inefficient, and make storage slower than necessary.
+While the cost of storage continues to decrease, the volume of data to be stored continue to have an impact on storage methods and locations: for large datasets, storage costs, transfer time, and computing costs can become substantial and trade offs exist among cost, information content, and accessibility.
+In general, larger data sets that are actively used in analysis should be stored on a disk that is attached to a computer rather than being moved over the internet between analysis and storage.  --- this can become inefficient, and make storage slower than necessary.
 Inactive data can be put in longer-term storage; this is less expensive, but can be slow to retrieve.
 Archiving of 'stale' files can be automated (and is at HPC centers).

 For large datasets under active analysis, a few size classes can be identified: larger than  a typical desktop computer's memory (few GB), larger than its hard drive space (few TB), or  larger than a data storage server (??
 NEED NUMBER).
 Data that is larger than desktop memory can be handled by 'big memory' nodes, or computing can also be done 'in the database': subset and compute on a server rather than on a desktop.
 The dplyr R package does lazy eval (PLEASE UNPACK THIS PHRASE); SQL can perform a wide range of data summaries, by groups, etc. Transferring datasets should be done with some care, e.g. 'flattening' a relational database can increase the size of data by orders of magnitude, so transferring the normalized version is preferable.
 Analysis of data generated by simulation and derived data should consider cost of storage vs. the cost of re-generating output: for analyses of large data sets, the speed of reading and writing data can limit the speed of computation.

 Data that cannot be easily stored on a local machine may be stored on a server and retrieved;
 however, new tools that make it easier to find and download data combined with scripts to automate the process can lead to excessive and careless use of resources.
 We recommend the use of tools that store local 'cached' copies of archived data, and only update if there are changes, as an alternative to writing scripts that always download (for example, knitr has a cache argument that saves time in re-computing and in re-downloading).
 Data larger than a single hard drive disk, up to multiple servers, requires a meta-data server to allow fast access to data distributed across many disks (EXAMPLE?).
 Such a system requires dedicated computing support (TRUE?).
 Very large datasets [EXAMPLE] may be impractical to store, in which case analysis `on-the-fly' may be the only option.